Albro3459/ClipboardHistory/README.md

 * it can hold text, images, files and folders. it can even hold groups

 * clipboard history is currently limited to 50 items.

+* coming soon!:
+    * selecting multiple items at once with cmd or shift click

+    * the ability to change keyboard shortcuts

+    * maybe pinning items

 ### Screenshots: